Content on this page was generated by AI and has not been manually reviewed.

 What is the EdgeRouter Lite VPN, and why use it?

 EdgeRouter Lite runs EdgeOS, which supports several VPN options.
-The main reasons people set up a VPN on an EdgeRouter Lite are:
+The main reasons people set up a VPN on an EdgeRouter Lite are: Built in vpn edge: what it is, how to use Edge extensions, and the best VPN options for secure browsing 2026

 • Remote access for individuals working from home or on the road